open-xchange/appsuite-middleware/documentation/command_line_tools/userfeedback/deleteuserfeedback.md

 : URL to an alternative HTTP API endpoint.
 Example: 'https://192.168.0.1:8443/userfeedback/v1/'

 **-e**, **--end-time** *arg*
 : End time in seconds since 1970-01-01 00:00:00 UTC.
-Only feedback given before this time is deleted.
-If not set, all feedback since -s is deleted.
+Only feedback given before this time is considered.
+If not set, all feedback since -s is considered.

 **-g**, **--context-group** *arg*
 : The context group identifying the global DB where the feedback is stored.
 Default: 'default'.